 The Phoenix wrongful death lawyers at Hastings and Hastings will act on behalf of the survivors to ensure that your case is as straightforward as possible during this difficult time.

 If a loved one has been killed in an accident such as a car accident, you will need some time to grieve.
 But the sooner you file a wrongful death claim, the sooner you can pay for the expenses that often follow a tragic event.
 If your family member has been a victim of negligence, please seek help.
-As the survivor, you are the only one that can act on behalf of the departed.
+As the survivor, you are the only one who can act on behalf of the departed.
 Seeking justice will give you peace of mind in a world that can seem turned upside down.

 There are certain damages that you can recover if your loved one has been killed.
 Below are a few of the things that you may be able to be compensated for.